Dobatymo/data-algos/data-structures-and-algorithms.md

 ## Bellman–Ford algorithm
 - https://en.wikipedia.org/wiki/Bellman%E2%80%93Ford_algorithm
 - is a: 'graph algorithm'
-- solves variant of the 'shortest path problem' for real-valued edge weights in directed graph in O(v*e) where v and e are the number of vertices and edges respectively.
+- solves variant of the 'Shortest path problem' for real-valued edge weights in directed graph in O(v*e) where v and e are the number of vertices and edges respectively.
 - negative cycles are detected
 - implemented in: 'Python scipy.sparse.csgraph.shortest_path(method="BF")'